angular-schule/website-articles/blog/2019-12-ngrx-data-views/README.md

 hidden: true
 ---

 **Let us take data handling with NgRx a bit further than hero examples and TODO applications and consider real life problems.
 In this article we are going to have a look at inter-connected data and its implications when trying to elevate store output to old fashioned business objects, ready to use in all components.
-Tackling normalized APIs we will show you some of the most common pitfalls you might encounter along the way.**
+By tackling normalized APIs we will show you some of the most common pitfalls you might encounter along the way.**

 <hr>